northbridge-sys/en-lsl-framework/README.md

 You can also send a copy of all logs as they are written to a separate object by writing the object's UUID to the `"logtarget"` value.

-En also implements structured protocols for communication between scripts.
+En also implements a structured request-response protocol, standard linkset data structures, and other methods for modular multi-script objects.
 For example, you can send a message to a specific script like so:

 ```
 enIMP$Send(
     "", // sends via link_message, but can also be sent to a specific link number, specific prim via chat, or all scripts listening to a specified channel
     "Target Script Name",
     "", // signals a request, as opposed to a broadcast or response
-    0, // integer passed to target
+    0, // ident integer passed to target
-    ["parameter", "etc."], // list passed to target
+    ["ping"], // params list passed to target
-    "Hello world!" // string passed to target
+    "" // data string passed to target
     );
 ```

 and the other script - if compiled with En - will call the `en$imp_message` function defined by the script:

 ```
+#define ENIMP$ENABLE

+#include "en-lsl-framework/libraries.lsl"

 en$imp_message(
-    string source_prim,
-    string target_script,
+    string prim, // source prim
+    string target, // target script
-    string status,
+    string status, // status string
-    integer i,
-    list l,
-    string s,
-    integer source_linknum,
-    string source_script
+    integer ident, // IMP ident (optional)
+    list params, // IMP request parameters
+    string data, // IMP data (optional)
+    integer linknum, // -1 if not part of linkset
+    string source // source script name
     )
 {
-    // process message
+    if ( status != "" ) return; // only respond to requests
+    if ( llList2String( params, 0 ) != "ping" ) return; // only respond if first element of params is "ping"
+    enIMP$Send( // respond via IMP
+        prim,
+        source,
+        "ok",
+        ident,
+        params,
+        "Hello, \"" + source + "\"!"
+        );
+}

+default
+{
+    #include "en-lsl-framework/event-handlers.lsl"
 }
 ```